Broadcom Proposes to Buy Qualcomm for $103 Billion -- 2nd Update

 Continue Reading Below

-A year ago, Qualcomm was riding high after unveiling the chip industry's largest-ever acquisition: a $39 billion proposed acquisitionof NXP Semiconductors NV.
+A year ago, Qualcomm was riding high after unveiling the chip industry's largest-ever acquisition: a $39 billion proposed deal for NXP Semiconductors NV.

-Now Qualcomm itself is the target of an even bigger takeover effort, following a stretch of legal and business setbacks that have left the industry titan in a vulnerable position.
+But a string of hits by regulators competitors and customers including Apple Inc. has left the industry titan in a vulnerable position.
+Qualcomm's profit in the fiscal year that ended Sept.
+24 plummeted 57%, and its share price declined 18% in the 12 months through Thursday's close compared with a 58% rise in the PHLX Semiconductor Sector Index.
+That was before news of Broadcom's interest sent Qualcomm shares up nearly 13% on Friday.

 Continue Reading Below